Palmqvist91/jira-cli-assistant/README.md

 jira config --reset

 Resources and Commands:
-project
+list
-  list                          List all JIRA projects sprint <projectKey>           List all sprints for a project
+  projects                          List all JIRA projects sprints <projectKey>             List all sprints for a project issues <projectKey>              List issues in a project

-issue
-  list <projectKey>             List issues in a project
-    -s, --status <status>       Filter issues by status -a, --assignee <assignee>   Filter issues by assignee --sprint <sprint>           Filter issues by sprint name or ID create <projectKey>           Create a new issue
+    -s, --status <status>         Filter issues by status -a, --assignee <assignee>     Filter issues by assignee --sprint <sprint>             Filter issues by sprint name or ID

+create
+  issue <projectKey>               Create a new issue
     -m, --summary <summary>       Set the summary
-    -t, --issueType <type>      Set the issue type update <issueKey>             Update an issue
+    -t, --issueType <type>        Set the issue type

+update
+  issue <issueKey>                Update an issue
     -s, --status <status>         Set the status
     -a, --assignee <assignee>     Set the assignee
-    -m, --summary <summary>     Update the summary delete <issueKey>             Delete an issue
+    -m, --summary <summary>       Update the summary

+delete
+  issue <issueKey>                Delete an issue
     --force                       Force delete without confirmation
 ```

 ## License